8.4 - Medical Support

 Note: Medicaid and Kid Care (Wyoming’s State Children’s Health Insurance Program (SCHIP)) are not substitutes for the parent’s obligation to provide medical support for the child(ren).

-Once the District Court orders health care coverage, the case worker will update POSSE to ensure the District CSE Office begins enforcing the medical support order.
+Once the District Court orders health care coverage, the case worker will update POSSE to ensure the District CSP Office begins enforcing the medical support order.

 Cross Reference